 How and When to Modify a Divorce Decree in Texas

 A divorce doesn’t sever ties between former spouses completely, especially when children are involved.
-If you believe the court orders involved in your case need modifying or enforcing, we can advise you on what to do next and how to file a petition to modify a divorce decree in Texas.
+If you believe the court orders involved in your case need modifying or enforcing, our lawyers can advise you on what to do next and how to file a petition to modify a divorce decree in Texas.

 Life rarely stands still for long.
 Children grow up fast, and their needs develop along the way.
-If circumstances have changed since the time of the original court order concerning your children, we can help you assess whether your custody order or child support payments are still reasonable or need to be modified.
+If circumstances have changed since the time of the original court order concerning your children, our attorneys can help you assess whether your custody order or child support payments are still reasonable or need to be modified.

 When Might You Revise Original Agreements After a Divorce?